|

 they know the country, while white troops do not,

-moreover, that they have peculiarities
+and, moreover, that they have peculiarities

 of temperament, position, and motive which belong